Lessons from the “Lilies”

 Many in our day and age are plagued by fear, worry, anxiety and even despair and depression.
 Times are hard and many are struggling.
 Jesus’ advice to his disciples has relevance here as well.
 He speaks of priorities:

-“Do not set your heart on what you will eat or drink; do not worry about it. … your Father knows that you need them.
+“Do not set your heart on what you will eat or drink; do not worry about [such things]. … Your Father knows that you need them.
 But seek his kingdom, and these things will be given to you as well.”

 Compared to the most beautiful flowers, God has a much grander and more special purpose for humans.
 They are the most precious and wonderful beings of his creation, with an incredible potential.
 If they so choose, they can receive His divine substance and nature and become His true children with an eternal future.
 So if He provides a beautiful attire and needs for plants and flowers, how confident and faith filled can we be that He knows all our needs and we too will be provided for in every way!